rnreich/recursive-symmetric-adversarial-ensemble/README.md

 After making a prediction, don't save the weights, and immediately reload the affected synapse.
 It's the same as having a one-step trainable copy of the synapse in memory.

-The network is forced to learn with high error rates because of what happens to it when it reaches a clipped 1.0 signal followed by a wrong prediction.
-But this only affects the predictions when the flags are turned on.
+The network is forced to learn with high error rates because of the consequences of reaching a clipped 1.0 signal, followed by a wrong prediction. **But this only affects the predictions when the flags are turned on**.

+The intelligence signal trasmitted is comprised of a success pattern probability formula, and a differentiation formula containing the success rate of the same network predicting train_x directly, which is unknown to it:

+    intelligence_signal = beststreak_odds / cycles * ssr / (1 - diff) * (1 - success_rate)
+    if intelligence_signal > 1:
+        intelligence_signal = float(1)

+It's then clipped if higher than 1, and while it is - the negotiator maliciously fails the network as follows:

 1. Negotiator confuses the synapse gates deliberately (line 216):